No trending posts found

 JavascriptMinutes to read

-keyword is used inside async functions to pause the execution until the promise is resolved or rejected.
+keyword can only be used inside these async functions to pause the execution until the promise is resolved or rejected.

 async function fetchData() {